SeppeBudenaers/Image_Processing_PXL_2025/Samenvatting/README.md

 # Hoofdstuk 3

-## 2D fourfier transform
+## 2D Fourier Transform
-explain how it works
-> check uitleg van laplacian
+The 2D Fourier Transform is a mathematical technique that converts an image from the spatial domain (where pixel intensities represent the image) into the frequency domain (where values represent the amplitude and phase of different frequency components).
+It is widely used in image processing for filtering, analysis, and compression.

+### How It Works
+The transform decomposes the image into a sum of sinusoidal functions with varying frequencies.
+The output frequency domain representation provides:
+- **Low frequencies:** Representing smooth variations and overall structure of the image.
+- **High frequencies:** Representing fine details, edges, and noise.

 ### Axes in the Frequency Domain
-- **X-axis (Horizontal Frequencies):** Represents the variation of intensity along the horizontal direction in the image.
+- **X-axis (Horizontal Frequencies):** Represents intensity variations along the horizontal direction in the image.
-- **Y-axis (Vertical Frequencies):** Represents the variation of intensity along the vertical direction in the image.
+- **Y-axis (Vertical Frequencies):** Represents intensity variations along the vertical direction in the image.

-## Low pas filters (smooth filters)
->explain give maybe names

-## High pas filters (edge detection)
->explain give maybe names
+## Low-Pass Filters (Smooth Filters)
+Low-pass filters are used to remove high-frequency components (e.g., noise and edges), resulting in a smoother image.

+- **Ideal Low-Pass Filter:** A sharp cutoff filter that allows all frequencies below a certain threshold to pass and blocks others completely.
+- **Butterworth Low-Pass Filter:** A smoother transition between passed and blocked frequencies, controlled by its order.
+- **Gaussian Low-Pass Filter:** Applies a Gaussian function to frequencies, providing smooth attenuation of higher frequencies.

+## High-Pass Filters (Edge Detection)
+High-pass filters are used to remove low-frequency components, enhancing edges and fine details in the image.

+- **Ideal High-Pass Filter:** Blocks all frequencies below a threshold and allows higher frequencies to pass.
+- **Butterworth High-Pass Filter:** Provides a gradual transition between blocked and passed frequencies, depending on its order.
+- **Gaussian High-Pass Filter:** Smoothly attenuates low frequencies using a Gaussian function.
+- **Laplacian Filter:** Detects edges by computing the second derivative of the image, highlighting areas of rapid intensity change.

 ## Bandreject Filter
 A bandreject filter blocks a specific range of frequencies, leaving the remaining frequencies intact.
 It is commonly used to remove specific patterns or interference in an image.